On Heraclitus

 How to Apply

-If you are new to the college, you need to complete the Why Heraclitus?essay of at least 500 words as part of the application process.
+If you are new to the college, you need to complete the Why Heraclitus?” essay of at least 500 words as part of the application process and pay $120 tuition fee.

 We suggest that you write your essay first using your own word processing program.
 When the essay is ready, complete the form below and copy-and-paste your essay into the appropriate space on the form.